-Salary and benefits: $90,000 – $105,000 annual salary.
+Salary and benefits: Salary will be commensurate with experience and consistent with Community Change’s commitment to equity.
+Annual salary range begins at $125,000.
 Community Change also offers an excellent benefits package, which includes 4 weeks of annual paid vacation; additional paid holiday leave between December 24 and January 1; 8% employer contribution to retirement account after six months of employment (and 3% employer contribution for the first 6 months); and a choice of generous health insurance plans.

 This position is located in Washington, DC.

 How to apply: Please click here to submit a cover letter telling us why you are the perfect person for this position as well as salary expectations, a resume, and two writing samples.